piantedosi/piantedosi.github.io/pages/segmentation/precision and recall in continuous anomaly detection.md

     return out
 ```

-After the test train split we have there dataset:
+After the test, train and validation split we have there dataset:

 - train_df size: 457
 - valid_df size: 115
 - test_df size: 143

-The train dataset will be augmented with the Albumentation library, the test and validation dataset will just be resized
+The train dataset will be augmented with the Albumentation library, the test and validation dataset will just be resized.

 ```python
 def train_aug():